wilsonliaows/docs/connectors/sap.md

 ### Configure Workato On-prem Agent (OPA) on SAP server
 #### Step 6: Download Workato On-prem Agent (OPA)
 For Workato to talk to SAP, you need to install a Workato On-prem Agent (OPA) on your SAP server, or on a separate Virtual Machine that can reach your SAP server.

-The Virtual Machine needs to be in the same domain with your SAP server and not outside of the firewall.
+The Virtual Machine server and your SAP server need to be in the same domain, not outside of the firewall, and able to access each other (From each server, try to ping the other server to make sure they can reach each other).

 Follow [these instructions](https://docs.workato.com/on-prem/setup.html) to download and setup Workato OPA.